-Ever wondered how Google shows relevant search results to you even before you type your keywords?
-Or how Google shows you the ads that mach your interests?
-Yes, you got it right; Google collects data from the users while they are online.
+Have you ever bothered to think about how Google shows relevant search results even before typing your keywords?
+Or how Google displays the ads matching your interests?
+Yes, you got it right.
+Google collects data from the users while they are online.
 There are various ways in which Google collects user data.
 This post will give you a very clear idea about what Google knows about you.
-Let’s start:

 Now, you will see your entire Google search history.
 Each search that you made on Google and websites you visited will appear here.
 You can also clear this history if you want.
 Just click on “Delete Activity by” in left side menu and select range of dates to delete history of.

 Next thing that Google knows about you is your interests.
 By analyzing your online behavior and search history, Google knows what kind of ads to present you when you are online.
 Google has vast ad network of more than 2 million websites and 100+ ad providers.
 Almost every website that you visit daily has Google ads on it.
 By knowing your likes and dislikes, Google presents you more relevant ads.

 Click here to see what Google thinks about your interests.
 On this page you can see the list of the things that you like and list of things that you dislike.
 Google uses these lists for ad personalization.
 You can manually ad an interest or remove any from list of your likes.
 Once you remove any of your likes, it automatically moves to the list of your dislikes.

 You can also turn off Ads personalization by turning off toggle switch next to “Ads personalization”.
 This will not stop Google from showing ads to you but ads won’t be relevant to your interests anymore.
 It’s not a bad idea to keep Ads personalization ON; maybe you can get a good offer someday.

 Google Knows Your Location History